 Why we’re here

-This is a place for discussion on the matter of abuse in the Rigpa sangha.
 We follow the guidance of the Dalai Lama on making such issues public while still honoring the good we have received from our teacher.

 Posts are not intended to be scolarly, we are more interested in providing information and reflections that encourage deep reflection in students as they process the allegations of abuse in Rigpa and what it means for them.